cancel icon

 Slipping of vertebrae (spondylolisthesis)

-Occasionally, one vertebra may slide slightly forward on the one below it.
+Occasionally, one vertebra may slide slightly forward on the one below it, a condition known as lumbar spondylolisthesis.
 This movement further narrows the spinal canal and can contribute to stenosis symptoms.

 Age-related changes combined